msyao-github/tic-tac-toe/README.md

 See here [`assets/images/wireframe.JPG`](wireframe).

-Aside from drawing the wireframe, I wrote down the game logic so after structuring the game in HTML/CSS, I can follow that to code in Javascript, which was the coding language I had the hardest time creating.
+Aside from drawing the wireframe, I wrote down the steps of completing a game so after structuring the game in HTML/CSS, I can follow that to code in Javascript, which I had the hardest time creating from scratch.

 ## User Story

 Without signing up, the user can start the game by clicking the cells.
 It's a 2-player game, so the user can play for *X* and or *O*.
-The game follows 3 in a row/column/diagonal winning logic.
+The game follows  3-in-a-row/column/diagonal winning logic.
+The game starts with player X and the game begins.

 Winner and Tie at the end of the game will be declared in a message below the title.
 Message will also be called if the user has clicked on an already occupied game cell.
-On the bottom, the scoreboard will track the scores unless the user hit refresh on their browser.
-If the user signs up and signs into the game, the game is suppose to log the moves and the results with AJAX JSON requests.
+On the bottom, the scoreboard will keep the scores even when user clicks *Restart*, the scores will disappear if the user hit refresh on their browser.
+However, with the implementation of the AJAX/API requests, the user who have signed up and signed into the game, the user's game is then saved with the moves and the results in an array.

-## Unsolved Problems
+## Unsolved Problems / Future to dos

-API/AJAX
-- Some requests not fulfilled and led to errors.
+Code errors
+⋅⋅* To fix errors in AJAX code
-- The *change password* and *log out* should be hidden until the user has signed in.
+⋅⋅* The *change password* and *log out* buttons should show when the user has signed in and hide before the user has signed in and when the user has logged out.

-HTML/CSS/JS
-- The message alert pushes down the game board when it first displays.
+⋅⋅* To adjust the CSS when the message alert pushes down the game board when it first displays.
-- With the my code, I was not able to figure out how to use (append, replace? jQuery) images instead of letters "X" and "O".
-But that's an extraneous thing I plan to figure out.
+⋅⋅* To fix conflicting code issues that affects UX

 ## [License](LICENSE)